Covid 19 coronavirus: New way to dob in lockdown breachers

-Police have launched a new online form which the public can use to report people breaching the national Covid-19 lockdown - and it's already proved so popular the website is swamped.
+Police have launched a new online form the public can use to report people breaching the national Covid-19 lockdown - and it's already proved so popular the website is swamped.

 Since it was announced at 1pm, the service has been used extensively.

-Police have warned police to be patient due to "very heavy traffic".
+Police have warned police to be patient because of "very heavy traffic".

-"People reporting suspected breaches of alert level 4 restrictions via online reporting on the police website are asked to be patient," police said in a statement.
+"People reporting suspected breaches of alert level 4 restrictions via online reporting on the police website are asked to be patient," police said.

 "If you are having difficulty, please try again later."